Moana Pool

 The pool complex has undergone several expansions since its opening in 1964, at which time only the main pool and diving pool were complete.
 The main pool is of Olympic dimensions (50m by 17.5m), and is kept heated to 28.5 degrees Celsius.
 It can be divided by a moveable bulkhead into two 25m pools; The original diving pool, which is still in use, is 13m by 7.2m with two 1m boards, a 3m board and a high 5m platform.
-The learners' pool was competed and opened in 1965, and a small restaurant was added to the facilities in the same year.
+The learners' pool was completed and opened in 1965, and a small restaurant was added to the facilities in the same year.
 Between 1984 and 1990, two hydroslides were added to the complex, and additions to the learners pool to encourage young families were also made.
 The restaurant was removed in 1991, replaced by gym facilities, and the sun terrace was revamped, removing two trampolines which had been located there.
 The gym's facilities were extensively enlarged in 2006.

 A major expansion to the complex in 2000–01 was undertaken under the supervision of city council architect Robert Tongue.
 This removed much of the sun terrace, replacing it with a wave pool and leisure complex, revamped and upgraded much of the complex's reception area, and extended the main pool complex with the addition of new, Olympic-standard, diving facilities.
 The new 25m by 14m dive/lap pool includes three platforms (10, 7.5, and 5 metre) and four springboards (two at 3 metres, two at one metre).
-When not in use for diving, this pool converts into s six-lane lap pool.
+When not in use for diving, this pool converts into six-lane lap pool.

 Moana Pool has been used for regional and national championships in swimming, diving, and water polo, and is a regular host of the New Zealand Masters' Games, which are held in Dunedin every two years.